cobilab/falcon/README.md

 To measure the similarity, the system will build <b>multiple finite-context models</b> that at the end of the reference sequence will be kept frozen.
 The target reads will then be measured using a mixture of the frozen models.
 The <b>mixture</b> estimates the probabilities assuming dependency from model performance, and thus, it will allow to adapt the usage of the models according to the nature of the target sequence.
 Furthermore, it uses <b>fault tolerant (substitution edits) finite-context models</b> that bridge the gap between context sizes.</p>

 <p align="justify">
 The tool is also able to <b>identify locally where, in each database sequence, the similarity occur</b>.
-FALCON provides programs to <b>filter de local results (FALCON-FILTER)</b> and <b>to visualize the results (FALCON-EYE)</b>. <b>Several running modes</b> are available for different hardware and speed specifications. <b>The system is able to automatically learn to measure similarity</b>, whose properties are characteristics of the <b>Artificial Intelligence</b> field.
+FALCON provides programs to <b>filter the local results (FALCON-FILTER)</b> and <b>to visualize the results (FALCON-EYE)</b>. <b>Several running modes</b> are available for different hardware and speed specifications. <b>The system is able to automatically learn to measure relative similarity</b>, whose properties are characteristics of the <b>Artificial Intelligence</b> field.
 </p>

 ## INSTALLATION ##